ray155093/azure-docs.zh-tw/articles/application-gateway/application-gateway-create-probe-ps.md

 <properties
-   pageTitle="在資源管理員中使用 PowerShell 建立應用程式閘道的自訂探查 | Microsoft Azure"
-   description="了解如何在資源管理員中使用 PowerShell 建立應用程式閘道的自訂探查"
-   services="application-gateway"
-   documentationCenter="na"
-   authors="georgewallace"
+   pageTitle="Create a custom probe for Application Gateway by using PowerShell in Resource Manager | Microsoft Azure" description="Learn how to create a custom probe for Application Gateway by using PowerShell in Resource Manager" services="application-gateway" documentationCenter="na" authors="georgewallace"